 There are several reasons you should consider getting a separate credit card for your business expenses, but it doesn’t necessarily have to be a business credit card.

 Personal credit card agreements typically don’t have a clause banning you from using the account for business purposes.
 Also, using a personal credit card gives you access to certain protections that the federal government has yet to extend to business credit cards.
 The Credit Card Accountability Responsibility and Disclosure Act (the Credit CARD Act) only offers consumer protections.
 Business credit cardholders aren’t legally guarded against things like interest rate hikes and outrageous fees.

 That said, there are a few things to consider before using a personal credit card for your business:

-You’ll miss out on business-specific rewards and perks
+You may miss out on business-specific rewards

 Also, some business credit cards offer special perks that make it easier to manage your expenses.

 On average, business credit cards offer higher credit limits than personal credit cards because businesses tend to spend more money than households.
 By using a personal credit card, you may get stuck with a lower spending limit than you need, which may impede your business’s cash flow.

 If you don’t spend a lot right now, that might not be a problem.
 But if you do, it may be better to look for a business credit card.

 With a business credit card, you can give out company credit cards to your employees that aren’t an option using a personal credit card.
 Employee cards can make it easier for your staff to buy the products and inventory they need when they need them, and allows you to track the spending in one place.
 These cards can also simplify the process for things like business travel.
 Plus, some employees aren’t comfortable using their own money for business expenses and submitting them for reimbursement later.